-- · the timing and cost of product development; - · the progress and cost of preclinical and clinical development programs; - · the costs of licensure or acquisition of new products; - the timing and cost of making necessary regulatory filings and obtaining approvals; - · the timing and cost of obtaining third party reimbursement; and - · the cost of sales and marketing activities.
+- · the timing and cost of product development; - the progress and cost of preclinical and clinical development programs; - · the costs of licensure or acquisition of new products; - the timing and cost of making necessary regulatory filings and obtaining approvals; - · the timing and cost of obtaining third party reimbursement; and - · the cost of sales and marketing activities.

 Hormone Therapy Products.
 Our hormone therapy products address a variety of hormone therapies for symptoms that affect both men and women.
 The products are gel formulations of testosterone, estradiol, a combination of estradiol and testosterone and a combination of estradiol and progestogen.
 Our hormone therapy products under development include Bio-E-Gel, LibiGel, Bio-E/P-Gel, Bio-E/T-Gel and Bio-T-Gel.
 Human clinical trials have begun on several of our hormone therapy products, which are required to obtain FDA approval to market the products.
-Our proposed Bio-E-Gel product completed a pivotal Phase III clinical trial at the end of March 2005.
+Our proposed Bio-E-Gel product completed a pivotal Phase III clinical trial at the end of March 2005, and we are currently in the process of preparing a New Drug Application.
 Our proposed LibiGel product successfully completed a Phase II clinical trial in June 2004, and we are currently in the planning stage for our Phase III clinical trials.
 Our proposed Bio-E/P-Gel product is licensed to Solvay Pharmaceuticals, B.V.
-Phase II clinical trials have been completed and we are hopeful Solvay will initiate a Phase III clinical trial within twelve months.
+Phase II clinical trials have been completed and we and Solvay are currently evaluating the next steps in the development process.
 Our proposed Bio-T-Gel product is also currently in development.